yjsunnn/Awesome-video-super-resolution-diffusion/README.md

 - [UDM10](https://drive.google.com/file/d/1G4V4KZZhhfzUlqHiSBBuWyqLyIOvOs0W/edit) - 10 video sequences, each containing 32 consecutive frames with a resolution of 720x1272.
 - [VideoLQ](https://drive.google.com/drive/folders/1-1iJRNdqdFZWOnoUU4xG1Z1QhwsGwMDy) - 50 video sequences, with each sequence containing a variable number of frames ranging from 33 to 100.
 ---

+:star: If it is helpful to your videos or projects, please help star this repo.
+Thanks! :hugs: